Avionics and Homemade RC Electronics

 https://github.com/betaflight/betafl...ses/tag/10.4.0

-I did quite a bit of testing to trace all the connections, check signals, load the latest SW from Immersion RC, and install three of these FCs to a couple copters I already had flying with other FCs.
+I did quite a bit of testing to trace all the connections, check signals, load the latest SW from Immersion RC, and install three of these FCs to some multirotors I already had flying with other FCs.
 I installed the first Fusion Vortex F1 FC to a 250 size quad with a PPM Rx, running BetaFlight 3.1.7.
 The second and third Fusion Vortex F1 FC's were installed to hexacopters with a Spektrum DSMX satellite Rx, also running BetaFlight 3.1.7.
 All are flying great using this flight controller.
+The second and third controllers were later moved to two other hexacopters, where they continued to work great running BetaFlight 3.1.7.

 The expanded pinouts for the FC boards are below: